Chart Color Schemes

 Belgrave's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Mental health issues affect 11.2% of residents, while asthma impacts 8.4%.
-Around 68.6% report no medical ailments, compared to 66.9% in Greater Melbourne.
-As of the latest data (20XX), 15.6% (~612 people) are aged 65 and over, lower than Greater Melbourne's 19.4%.
-Senior health outcomes are strong, performing better than the general population in health metrics.
+Mental health issues affect 11.2% of residents, followed by asthma at 8.4%.
+About 68.6% report no medical ailments, compared to 66.9% in Greater Melbourne.
+Belgrave has 15.6% (612 people) aged 65 and over, lower than Greater Melbourne's 19.4%.
+Health outcomes among seniors are strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health